 I’m a little embarrassed now to admit that was my attitude but, it was.
 I simply couldn’t see at the time why He allowed Mike and I to raise an only child.
 I didn’t know He was preparing her for the life He was calling her to.
 That reality was off my radar screen back then.
 It’s clear now that to give her the time, attention and opportunities she’d need to walk fully into her calling required our full focus while we were raising her.
 But neither of us could see it back then.

 When trials come that devastate we can’t see the mercy only the devastation.
-We can’t see God in it but I promise you, He is there.
+We can’t see God in it but I promise you, He is there and He feels everything we feel and sees every single tear.
 His mercy is real and no matter what we go through, eventually we will see His hand.